 The leading pill, Mifepristone, is a prescription that can be taken orally with water, while Misoprostol is a secondary tablet.

-Progesterone, a pregnancy hormone, is inhibited by mifepristone.
+Progesterone, a pregnancy hormone, is inhibited by Mifepristone.
 The tablet, in turn, widens the cervix, preventing pregnancy components from growing.
-The fetus separates from the ruptured uterine lining, which lacks oxygen and wants nutrition, causing the growth.
+As a result, the fetus separates from the ruptured uterine lining, which lacks oxygen and wants nutrition, causing growth.

-After the Mifepristone pill, the second tablet, Misoprostol, has 800 mcg (200 mcg each of four pills).
+After the Mifepristone pill, the second tablet, Misoprostol, has 800 mcg (200 mcg each of four drugs).
 Place these tablets under your tongue.
-It is not recommended that they be eaten, crushed, broken, or consumed.
+They are not recommended to be eaten, crushed, broken, or consumed.
 It can be swallowed without water after 30 minutes and only when it melts beneath the tongue.